urcoilbisurco/jquery.avgrund.js/README.md

+#Intro
+I need a replacement to bootstrap modals in http://trackthisfor.me , and avgrund was perfect.
+Some changes was made (principally because the voronianski fork doesn't work well if you have more than 1 modal on the page).

+- this fork doesn't have a template option, but accepts an 'element' option: this contains the id ('#id') of the div that will be rendered as a modal.
+- only one overlay is created if there are more than one modals.
+- commented the body animation (i don't need it on trackthisfor.me)
+- add the 'overflow' option, for long text modals (it works like the css attribute)

 # Avgrund

 Avgrund is a jQuery plugin for your modal boxes and popups.
 It uses new concept showing depth between popup and page.